AI tools in projects and assignments

 The possibilities of AI chatbots in assessment require further investigation.
-A group of AI experts is conducting a risk analysis of AI chatbots on assessment (Special Interest Group AI & Assessment, SIG AI&A).
-We update this page if their findings require additions to the advice below.
-This page was last updated on 21 April 2023, based on input from the SIG AI&A.
+A group of AI experts carried out a risk analysis of AI chatbots on assessment (Special Interest Group AI & Assessment, SIG AI&A).
+This page was last updated on 13 June 2023, based on input of the SIG AI&A.

 About AI tools

 AI tools like the chatbot ‘chatGPT’ can produce convincing answers to certain questions, depending on their nature.
 However, their output is not always reliable: outputs can contain convincingly presented factual errors (so-called hallucinations).
 Furthermore, their training data can be outdated.
-For example, ChatGPT currently uses training data up to September 2021.
+For example, ChatGPT currently uses training data up to September 2021, whereas others (such as Bing) do have access to recent data.
 It is also important to note that most chatbots do not list their resources (Bing Chat does, though).

 On the positive side, chatbots can help with: